DannyFischer/Detail-Page/README.md

 2. `cd Detail-Page`
 3. `npm install`
 4. Run `gulp` and create things
-6. When finished, run `gulp critical` to inline above the fold styles right into the document.
-7. Put the content of the `_site` folder on a web server.
+5. Put the content of the `_site` folder on a web server.

 # Colophon
 - The background image used in the about panel is adapted from my wallpaper [The Next Polylog](https://danny.fm/project/the-next-polylog).
-- [loadCSS](https://github.com/filamentgroup/loadCSS) is used to load non-critical CSS asynchronously.